inform-us/requirements_specifications/informus/rules/Sedation (RASS) ventilated.md

 NIGHT for RASS assessment is defined as between the hours of 22:00pm and 05:59am.
 Note this is not the same as a 'night shift' used in other metrics, which is 20:00pm to 07:59am

 1. Look at RASS assessment measurement intervals between the hours of 22:00 and 05:59 each day
-2. Numerator = count of time intervals that are ≤ 4:00 (4:15?)hours for the NIGHT category
+2. Numerator = count of time intervals that are ≤ 4:00 hours for the NIGHT category
 - *SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guidance)*
 3. Denominator (adjusted) = count all assessment measurement intervals between the hours of 22:00 and 05.59 in that week that are >8:00 hours and ADD +1 to denominator for each four hour period greater than the permitted 4:00 hours